 1/4 tsp of ground cardamom or 1 crushed cardamom pod

-- In a large bowl, sift together the flours with salt, sugar and cocoa.
+- In a large bowl, sift together the first two flours with salt, sugar and cocoa.
 Don't skip this step or you might end up with weird cocoa chunks.

-- Use a fork to cut in the shortening until coarse meal texture then add in hazelnuts and vanilla and stir a few times.
+- Use a fork to cut in the shortening until coarse meal texture then add in hazelnut flour and vanilla and stir a few times.